KIT has been system accredited since 2014

 Program accreditation and system accreditation differ in their basic approach.
 In a program accreditation, each study program is reviewed by an external accreditation agency.
 In a system accreditation, the internal quality management system for studies and teaching of a university is reviewed by an external accreditation agency.
 The individual study programs are then assessed by the quality management system.

-- self-evaluation report
+- Self-assessment report